shubham79a/soulstore-admin-ecommerce/README.md

 - **Stripe & Razorpay** — Secure online payment gateways
 - **Cloudinary** — For efficient image storage and handling

+### Database
+- **MongoDB**

+### Authentication
+- **JWT**
+- **bcrypt**

+### API Handling
+- **Axios**

+### Hosting
+- **Vercel**

+---

+## 🎨 UI
+The frontend UI is fully responsive and animated for a smooth experience:

+- **✨ Built with React.js & Tailwind CSS – Ensures a fast and modern design.**
+- **✨ Fully Responsive – Designed with a mobile-first approach, ensuring a seamless experience on desktops, tablets, and mobile devices.**

+📌 Animations improve user experience by making transitions feel natural and smooth.
+The UI is designed to keep users engaged while generating images in real time.

+---

+## 🔑 Authentication System
+The platform includes secure user authentication to protect user data:

+- **✅ JWT-based Authentication – Securely verifies users and manages sessions.**
+- **✅ Password Encryption – Uses bcrypt to store hashed passwords securely.**
+- **✅ Role-Based Access – Restricts access to admin-only features for managing subscription plans.**

+---

+## 💳 Payment Integration
+The platform is integrated with Razorpay & Stripe for seamless transactions:

+- **✅ Secure Payment Processing – Users can purchase credits using UPI, credit/debit cards, and net banking.**
+- **✅ Automatic Credit Update – After a successful payment, the user's can visit my order page to view their orders.**
+- **✅ Order History – Users can track their past purchases and view invoices.**

+🔗 Payments are encrypted to ensure safe transactions and instant credit top-ups.

 ---

 ## 📂 Folder Structure (High-level)